-Tour Code: SH1 NEW PROGRAMME for 2018, details to follow, or contact us for more information
+Tour Code: SH1 NEW PROGRAMME for 2018, includes Landmannalaugar and Thorsmork

 Prices are per person, excluding flights

-If you would like to combine the convenience of group touring (maximum 20 people, minimum age 14) with plenty of opportunities to get out and walk in the dramatic Icelandic landscape, this trip is for you.
+If you would like to combine the convenience of small group touring (maximum 20 people, minimum age 10) with opportunities to get out and walk and experience dramatic Icelandic landscapes, this trip is for you.
 Although there are many South Iceland tours on offer, the programme here includes both the interior highlands and the Thorsmork Valley – two fabulous areas, both requiring modified vehicles to visit and therefore not easily accessible as part of a guided tour of this kind.
-With an average of 1-2 hours walking a day, and staying in 3 hotels over 8 days, you will visit the sites, explore highlands and valleys, volcanic landscapes and the glacial wonders of Vatnajökull National Park.
-Your adventure also includes bathing in geothermal lagoons and rivers, climbing volcanic craters, walking on glaciers and cruising between floating icebergs.
-Accommodation is in a simple guesthouse, cottage and hotel, in rooms with private facilities.
+With an average of 1-2 hours walking a day, and staying in 3 hotels over 8 days, you will visit the sites, explore the interior highlands and valleys, volcanic landscapes and the glacial wonders of Vatnajökull National Park.
+Your adventure also includes bathing in the Blue Lagoon, crossing glacial rivers (by bus), walking on a glacier and cruising between floating icebergs.
+Accommodation is in a simple guesthouses, cottages and hotels, in rooms with private facilities.
 In May and June, when the central highlands are closed, the programme does not include Landmannalaugar.
 In September, there is the chance to see the Northern Lights.

 DAY 6 (Fri): GLACIER HIKE & GLACIAL LAGOON (140 km)

-An action-packed day starts with a moderate 3.5 hour hike in the majestic surroundings of the Svínafellsjökull glacier, which is hemmed in by some of Iceland´s most spectacular peaks.
+An action-packed day starts with a moderate 1.5-2 hour hike in the majestic surroundings of the Svínafellsjökull glacier, which is hemmed in by some of Icelands most spectacular peaks.
 An experienced glacier guide will lead you through a wonderland of strangely shaped ridges, deep crevasses, huge water cauldrons and varied ice formations.
 In the afternoon, you travel to the famous Jökulsárlón glacial lagoon for a Zodiac adventure cruise, sailing between the icebergs which float in the clear blue water.
 Afterwards, there will be time to go down to the black sand beach to take a closer look at the icebergs that get stranded there en route to the sea.
-Walking today: 3-4 hours, 4-6 km, elevation about 100-150 m.

 DAY 8 (Sun): DEPARTURE DAY (50 km)

-Please note: This tour is suitable for those who are in good health and are able to walk/hike for up to 6 hours at at time.
-Good hiking boots and warm and waterproof clothing are essential and hiking poles are recommended.
-The total distance covered is around 1,430 km and you will spend an average of 3 hours per day on the coach.
+Please note: This tour is suitable for those who are in good health and are able to walk on uneven terrain.
+Good hiking boots and warm and waterproof clothing are essential and hiking poles are useful.

 Nature fees: It is possible that some of the natural sites visited on this tour may charge a small entrance fee.
 These are not included in the price and must be paid locally on the day.

-- 7 nights’ guesthouse, cottage and hotel accommodation in ensuite rooms with breakfast
+- 7 nights’ guesthouse, cottage and hotel accommodation in ensuite rooms with shower

 - Entrance to two national parks

 - Entrance, with towel, to the Blue Lagoon with silica mud mask and one drink of your choice

 For bookings, or to check availability, please contact us here